architect/arc.codes/src/views/docs/en/guides/get-started/why-architect.md

 > Architect is the simplest and fastest way to build database backed web apps on AWS SAM

-Instantly create powerful serverless Lambdas written in JS, Python, and Ruby and connect to the massive AWS ecosystem through standard CloudFormation.
-Architect provides everything you need out of the box to build massively scalable apps with low code, clear and terse config, zero ceremony, and no lock-in.
+Architect provides everything you need out of the box to build massively scalable apps with low code, clear and terse config, and zero ceremony.
+Instantly create powerful serverless Lambda functions written in JS, Python, and Ruby connected to the massive AWS ecosystem with standard CloudFormation.

-- The best developer experience
+- The best developer experience with fast local dev, smart configurable defaults and flexible Infrastructure as Code
 - Secured to least privilege by default
 - Open source and open governance